taneltooming/RedWineQuality/README.md

-# WaterQuality
+# Wine Quality
-Project E5: Water Quality: Analyzing how different parameters affect water potability
+Project E5: Wine Quality: Analyzing how different physiochemical inputs affect the quality of the wine.